LGBTQ people in prison: Belgium

-Both men and women are entitled to conjugal visitation as heterosexual couples.
-Belgium's prisons provide facilities where inmates can meet their spouses once a month for a maximum of two uninterrupted hours.
-There are however circumstances, as they apply to heterosexual couples as well, where these conjugal visits can be revoked.
+All inmates are entitled to conjugal visitation as same-sex couples.

 Brazil

-In February 2015 inmates who register their same sex partner have the right to conjugal visitations in all of Brazil's jails.
+From February 2015, inmates who register their same sex partner have the right to conjugal visitations in all of Brazil's jails.
 This decision was reached by the National Criminal and Penitentiary Council.
 The conjugal visit must be guaranteed at least once a month and cannot be prohibited or suspended as a disciplinary measure with the exception of certain cases where violations being restricted are linked to the improper use of conjugal visitations.

-Canada

-All inmates, with the exception of those on disciplinary restrictions or at risk for family violence, are permitted "Private Family Visits" of up to 72 hours' duration once every two months.
-Eligible visitors, who may not themselves be prison inmates, are: spouse, or common-law partner of at least six months; children; parents; foster parents; siblings; grandparents; and "persons with whom, in the opinion of the institutional head, the inmate has a close familial bond."
-Food is provided by the institution but paid by the inmates and visitors, who are also responsible for cleaning the unit after the visit.
-During a visit, staff members have regular contact with the inmate and visitors.

 Caribbean region

-Conjugal visits are not permitted in the Caribbean.
+Conjugal visits are not permitted in any countries in the Caribbean region.
 Marcus Day, adviser to the Association of Caribbean Heads of Corrections and Prison Services has urged the implementation of opposite-sex conjugal visitation for male inmates and the provision of condoms within prisons in an effort to stop the spread of HIV.
-Day attributes the spread of HIV/AIDS in prisons to "homosexual relationships among otherwise heterosexual men and homosexual rape," situations he said are rife in Caribbean prisons:"Allow men to have the women come and visit them in prison and have a private room where they can make love to each other and the desire to have same-sex relationships will be greatly reduced," claimed Day.
+Day attributes the spread of HIV/AIDS in prisons to "homosexual relationships among otherwise heterosexual men and homosexual rape," situations he said are rife in Caribbean prisons: "Allow men to have the women come and visit them in prison and have a private room where they can make love to each other and the desire to have same-sex relationships will be greatly reduced," claimed Day.